supavapes/supavapes-wp/wp-content/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.3.65 [3 July 2024] =
+* [Improvement] Added an option in the Miscellaneous section to control the behavior of the More social share icon

 = 3.3.64 [13 June 2024] =
 * [Improvement] Minor improvements